pikachu233666/tarot/Tarrot Card Success/Part 2 Prepare/The Scary Cards.md

 If fragile, or depressed, start with oracle cards featuring angles or use both together.

 Tarot contains universal life lessons, but sometimes we need a more gentle approach

+Wait at least 24 hours after a huge shock, perfectly longer

+Add additional card if ending on one of the more intense cards